adityaa2b/adityaa2b/README.md

 - I’m currently working as a data engineer with 8 years of experience working in Banking and insurance domain
 - I'm building my github repository to showcase my learning and help others who are looking for same
 - I'm always open for freelancing stuff and contract based opportunitites to implement my learning on larger scale and in different domains
-- I'm looking to collaborate and create good content that we can share with the community
+- I'm looking to collaborate and create good content that I can share with the community
 - You can find various data engineering projects on my profile
 - I am currenly learning:
 	- Exploring Modern Data Stack (Python, Databricks, Snowflake)